 As can be seen from the following chart, active membership continued to grow over the last financial year.
-Active membership increased by 417 and overall scheme membership increased year-on-year by 4% to 22,103 scheme members.
+The most significant movement year-on-year is the increase in deferred membership by 1,285 and overall scheme membership increased year-on-year by 6.2% to 23,554 scheme members.
 The membership profile over the last five years is shown below: